gloinul/draft-westerlund-tsvwg-dtls-over-sctp-bis/draft-westerlund-tsvwg-dtls-over-sctp-bis.md

    follow the sequence for DTLS initialization {{DTLS-init}} and the related traffic case.
-If a SCTP Server supports DTLS, when receiving an INIT chunk with not all DTLS/SCTP Mandatory Options, it can decide to continue by creating an Association with RFC 6083 fallback, plain data only or to ABORT it.
+If a SCTP Server supports DTLS, when receiving an INIT chunk with not all DTLS/SCTP Mandatory Options, it SHOULD reply with ABORT.

 ## RFC 6083 Fallback {#Fallback}